 Inran Naru Ichizoku: Daini-shō – Zetsurin no Hate ni, 2004

-TJWND 2 is in fact a loose sequel, however, owing itself more to the “What if…?” parallel universe concept than it does in further developing an already established roster of characters and events.
+TJWND 2 is, in fact, a loose sequel, owing itself more to the “What if…?” parallel universe concept than it does in further developing an already established roster of characters and events.

 Mirroring the first feature with its shot of businessman Takeshi Ichinose (Naohiro Hirakata) expressing his want of a happily married life, TJWND 2 swiftly sets up the main storyline with our downtrodden fellow finding himself at a bar-meet sandwiched between two lovely lass’s in the form of Sakura (Reiko Yamaguchi) and Ryoko (Akane Yazaki).
 Struggling to decide between the two, Ryoko takes charge of the situation by shooing away the aggressive Sakura before whisking Takeshi away to a quieter spot, where they soon get a little more acquainted with one another.

 Six months later and Takeshi and Ryoko are now married.
 Takeshi has moved in with her family, the father (Koji Makimura) of whom is a bit of a conspiracy theorist and runs a successful business – of which he never truly discloses – while her mother (Azusa Sakai) happily picks up the chores.
 Her sister Mina (Lemon Hanazawa), however, has been left in a mentally unstable condition ever since the death of her biological mother, which leaves Takeshi feeling all the more curious as the days pass.
-With not a great deal to do, Takeshi soon becomes bored of sitting around and asks to be involved more in his new family’s business, but first he’s going to have to fill out a life-insurance policy.
+With not a great deal to do, Takeshi soon tires of sitting around and asks to be involved more in his new family’s business, but first, he’s going to have to fill out a life insurance policy.
 Things are about to get very strange indeed…

 A perfect companion piece to its progenitor, The Japanese Wife Next Door – Part 2 is a bold and brave shift in direction from Yutaka Ikejima, who proves he’s a bit of a dab hand at mixing up his genres.
 Bizarre, tragic and loaded with the kind of sex you expect to see, you won’t be forgetting this one in too much of a hurry.